oliviagao9/Phase1-Project-Garden/README.md

 Succulent Paradise offers the following features:

-*Succulent Catalog: Users can add new succulents to the catalog, including the succulent's name, image, and the sunlight conditions it requires
+*Succulent Catalog*: Users can add new succulents to the catalog, including the succulent's name, image, and the sunlight conditions it requires

-*Browse Catalog: Users can browse and search for succulents added by them.
+*Browse Catalog*: Users can browse and search for succulents added by them.